The Elisse Zack Award

 for Excellence in HIV and Rehabilitation

-The Canadian Working Group on HIV and Rehabilitation (CWGHR) is a national, multi-sector, multi-disciplinary organization, formed in 1998 to address the emerging need for a national comprehensive response to rehabilitation issues in the context of HIV.
-It is CWGHR’s vision that the daily lives of people living with HIV/AIDS will be improved in direct and meaningful ways through rehabilitation care, support, and services.
+Realize (formerly CWGHR) is a national, multi-sector, multi-disciplinary organization, formed in 1998 to address the emerging need for a national comprehensive response to rehabilitation issues in the context of HIV.
+It is realize’s vision that the daily lives of people living with HIV/AIDS will be improved in direct and meaningful ways through rehabilitation care, support, and services.

-Through rehabilitation, research, education and cross-sector partnerships, CWGHR seeks to bridge the traditionally separate worlds of HIV, disability and rehabilitation.
-CWGHR promotes a comprehensive approach to HIV-related disability and rehabilitation toward improving the quality of life of people living with HIV.
+Through rehabilitation, research, education and cross-sector partnerships, realize seeks to bridge the traditionally separate worlds of HIV, disability and rehabilitation. realize promotes a comprehensive approach to HIV-related disability and rehabilitation toward improving the quality of life of people living with HIV.
 Our three primary mandates include:

 (1) a coordinating and advisory role on issues of rehabilitation in the context of HIV;